 The following information will help you understand the general process to follow to be registered for therapy work and become a Paws 4 Love organizational member.
-This process begins AFTER formal registration in a national therapy dog organization such as Alliance of Therapy Dogs, Love on a Leash or Pet Partners.
+This process begins AFTER formal registration in a national therapy dog organization such as Alliance of Therapy Dogs or Pet Partners.
 You can contact Paws 4 Love if you need help finding a tester/observer

 - Dogs must be at least one year of age.

 - Dogs must have an annual physical examination by a veterinarian, including a fecal check.
 Dogs must be current on all vaccinations, including rabies Titers are acceptable.
 You must certify annually with your P4L membership renewal form that your dog is current in their vaccination records and have completed the annual fecal examination with a negative result for parasites.
 This fecal exam can be done either by your vet or the Department of Agriculture on 21st street in Sparks.

 - Members agree to abide by all guidelines adopted by Paws 4 Love when volunteering under the name of Paws 4 Love.

 - As a registered therapy team, you can visit any facility that will allow visitation.

 - During visits, dogs must be readily identifiable as a registered therapy dog.

 - Members must belong to a national therapy dog organization (NTDO).
 Paws for Love does NOT provide for liability or any other form of insurance while participating in visits or other activities under the name of Paws 4 Love.